Welcome to Owls and Orangutans

 Click on the image below to view our long term plan:

-Our Enquiry this half term is - STONE AGE - Would you SURVIVE or THRIVE?
-See our knowledge mat below for key vocabulary, key texts and relevant information to help at home.
+Our Enquiry this half term is - Where has the best food in Europe?
+See our knowledge mat below (by clicking on the map of Europe) for key vocabulary, key texts and relevant information to help at home.

-The books we will be focusing on in English are; Stone Age Boy, Stone Age Bone Age and Ug.
-During our Reading lessons we will be exploring the facts and life of Mary Anning.
+The books we will be focusing on in English are The Gingerbread man.
+During our Reading lessons we will be exploring George's Marvellous Medicine.

-This half term we are looking at Rocks and Soils - please click on the image below to view our Science Mat.
+This half term we are looking at Animals including humans - please click on the image below to view our Science Mat.
 Please help your child to be familiar with the key vocabulary.

 Our PE day is TUESDAY!